 The Snapshot report highlights work patterns of individual users, relative to the team.

 What is important in this report is not an engineer's position at any specific moment, but how their position changes over time.
 (We recommend 2 week time-spans).
-Developers who make contributions one week, just might be the next week.
+Developers who make contributions one week might be contributing in other ways the following week.

 The chart intelligently plots an engineer's contributions across 2 axes: